Singapore Craft Beer Bars: The Only Guide & Map You Need

 Sun – Thu: 12 p.m. – 12 a.m.; Fri, Sat, eve of holidays: 12 p.m. – 1 a.m.

 See the comments on the Brewerkz microbrewery in Clarke Quay.

 501 Orchard Road, #02-01A Wheelock Place

 The sister outlet to Druggists moved to the Orchard Road belt in 2018.
-Sells mostly bottles of Mikkeller (and their merchandise), To Øl, Pannepot, Orval and other Trappist beers from a stand, but they also have a couple of taps for local Rye & Pint beers.
+Sells mostly bottles of Mikkeller (and their merchandise), To Øl, Pannepot, Orval and other Trappist beers from a kiosk, but they also have a couple of taps for local Rye & Pint beers.
 No other food here but there are seats.
-In addition, they have an online store.

 178 Clemenceau Avenue, #B1-00 Haw Par Glass Tower